 The above unsecured loans are given to subsidiaries at an interest rate equivalent to Government Bond rate and to associate at 10.00% p.a.
 Loans do not have any fixed term and are receivable on demand.
 The above loans were given for the purpose of meeting working capital requirements.

-Financial Statements otes to the Consolidated ne year ended 31 March 2021
+Notes to the Consolidated Financial Statements for the year ended 31 March 2021